min69u/Reforestation/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## Where do young cows eat lunch?
+In the calf-ateria.